chrisumphlett/zdeskR/cran-comments.md

 ## Release summary

-* This is a minor release that adds two new functions.
+* This is a minor release that fixes an example that had the wrong code and adds a new function, `get_ticket_audits()`.

 ## Test environments